simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - IA-5(1)
      - Authenticator Management (Control Enhancement)
      - Identification and Authentication
      - a.
 Authenticator strength is enforced using pam\_crack\_lib.so.
 This works for user defined passwords on local and LDAP accounts.
           Administrators can bypass PAM and set weak passwords in LDAP.
-Under normal circumstances, users would be forced to change their password at login, at which point pam enforced complexity. b.
-Not enforced c.
+Under normal circumstances, users would be forced to change their password at login, at which point pam enforced complexity.
+       b.
+Not enforced.
+       c.
 Hashed passwords are built into linux (/etc/shadow and /etc/pam.d/system-auth pam\_unix.so).
 LDAP password changed by users are done through pam before getting placed in LDAP.
-Manual LDAP password are created using the slapasswd command.d.
-Password minimum and maximum lifetimes are enforced through /etc/login.defs and ldap. e.
+Manual LDAP password are created using the slapasswd command.
+       d.
+Password minimum and maximum lifetimes are enforced through /etc/login.defs and ldap.
+       e.
 By default, the previous 24 passwords can not be reused.
    * - IA-5(2)
      - Authenticator Management (Control Enhancement)
      - Identification and Authentication